Latest Show

 If you're looking for satellite TV in the UK, Sky Digital is the main provider, but many of their channels require a subscription.
 Freesat offers a range of free channels, all for a one-off installation fee.

-Many of the channels you can get on Freeview are present, including Channel 4, Five, E4, ITV2, ITV3, BBC3, BBC News, CBBC and CiTV.
-Other channels include Film 4, True Movies, Movies4Men, Euronews, Men and Motors, plus the English Al-Jazeera service.
+Many of the channels you can get on Freeview are present, including Channel 4, Channel 5, E4, ITV2, ITV3, BBC3, BBC News, CBBC and CiTV.
+Other channels include Film 4, True Movies, Movies4Men, Euronews, plus the English Al-Jazeera service.
 Freesat Channel list

-There are also subscription-free HD channels from the BBC and ITV, plus the BBC radio stations.
+There are also subscription-free HD channels from the BBC, ITV and Channel 4.

 Listen to Show 27, covering Freesat: